apostrophecms/docs/docs/guide/caching.md

 }
 ```

-_Note that for now, only single pages benefit from this advanced caching system (pages' `getOne` REST API route and regular served pages)._
+_Note that for now, only single pages benefit from this advanced caching system (`getOne` REST API and ordinary page responses)._

 To enable it for GET REST API responses for a particular piece type, you can set the `etags` option for that module: